cpenv/autocpenv/README.rst

 autocpenv
 =========

-Deadline Event Plugin that automatically activates a cpenv environment when a slave starts rendering a task.
+Deadline Event Plugin that automatically activates a cpenv environment when a worker starts rendering a task.

 Installation